erinhay/jolteon/README.md

 ![Jolteon](https://github.com/erinhay/jolteon/blob/main/jolteon.png)

 ## Aims
 The Rubin Observatory's Legacy Survey of Space and Time is expected to observe tens to hundreds of gravitationally lensed transients.
-With Jolteon, we aim to provide resources for the development of tools for lensed transient discovery with Rubin-LSST.
+With the JOint Lensed Transient Events Observation Network (JOLTEON), we aim to provide resources for the development of tools for lensed transient discovery with Rubin-LSST.
 As a community, we will work collaboratively to "catch 'em all!"

 ## Leadership